 We use debt sparingly and, when we do borrow, we attempt to structure our loans on a long-term fixed-rate basis.
 We will reject interesting opportunities rather than over-leverage our balance sheet.
 This conservatism has penalized our results but it is the only behavior that leaves us comfortable, considering our fiduciary obligations to policyholders, lenders and the many equity holders who have committed unusually large portions of their net worth to our care.
 (As one of the Indianapolis “500” winners said: “To finish first, you must first finish.”)

 The financial calculus that Charlie and I employ would never permit our trading a good night’s sleep for a shot at a few extra percentage points of return.
 I’ve never believed in risking what my family and friends have and need in order to pursue what they don’t have and don’t need.

-Buffett does not normally like to replace a management team with his own, when he buys a company.
+In Warren Buffett companies, he does not normally like to replace a management team with his own when purchased.
 His purchases are usually predicated on the existing management team staying in place, as much as possible and for as long as possible.

 Once he makes an acquisition, Buffett does not normally attempt to micromanage the leaders of Berkshire Hathaway’s individual business units.
 After all, in theory, they know their businesses better than Buffett does, and they are the people that created these successful enterprises in the first place.

 “We don’t tell Burlington Northern what safety procedures to put in or AmEx who they should lend to,” he said at his annual meeting two years ago.
 “When we own stock, we are not there to try and change people.”

 “If I thought they needed me, I wouldn’t have bought the stock,” Buffett once quipped when asked why he didn’t intervene in a troubled subsidiary.